CTGN/BioMoQA-Classifier/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh

-If your system doesn't have curl, you can use wget:
+If your system does not have curl, you can use wget:

 wget -qO- https://astral.sh/uv/install.sh | sh